davidwalschots/davidwalschots.github.io/_posts/2023-12-25-model-binding-away-from-primitive-obsession-in-aspnet-web-apis.markdown

 ### Generic type construction

-We previously defined `IUnaryConstructor<TInner, TSelf>`, which we can now use to define a generic `JsonConverter<T>`.
-As we also need to provide a generic `Write` implementation we're still missing a key element: a way to generically retrieve the value from any `T`, with `T` being a tuple with one element, i.e. a singleton:
+I previously defined `IUnaryConstructor<TInner, TSelf>`, which one can use to define a generic `JsonConverter<T>`.
+As the `JsonConverter<T>` forces the creation of a generic `Write` implementation, one additional element is needed: a way to generically retrieve the value from any `T`, with `T` being a tuple with one element, i.e. a singleton:

 {% highlight csharp %}
 public interface ISingleton<TInner>